Schenkee/TryHackMe-Guides/README.md

 # 👤 About Me

 > I'm a cybersecurity learner working through various practical hands-on labs primarily on TryHackMe at the moment and creating walk throughs of labs I find interesting and helpful to demonstrate my learned skills.
-As paractice I also write mock penetration test reports for the rooms I create guides for.
+As practice I also write mock penetration test reports for the rooms I create guides for.
 🔗 [TryHackMe Profile](https://tryhackme.com/p/schenkee)

 ---